Yoga Sequence for Strength

 4-Week Progression Plan for Strength

-Build strength gradually with this plan:
+Build gradually with this plan:

 • Week 1: Focus on form.
 Hold Plank for 20 seconds, Chair for 5 breaths.
 Use beginner modifications.